asyncapi/website/content/docs/getting-started/event-driven-architectures.md

 All developers, architects, and product managers are used to REST APIs and the synchronous paradigm of communication.
 You make a request and wait for the response.
 This is exactly how the web works.
 You enter a URL (e.g., google.com) in the address bar of your favorite browser and it sends a request to the server.
 Following, the server sends the response with the content of the website. **The web is the greatest implementation of a REST API.**

 However, there are certain situations when you don't really need a response from the server.
 At least no other than the confirmation the request has been received.
-This is also called _"fire and forget"_, and it's really useful when you just want to communicate or inform that "something happened."
-It is, you're not requesting or asking for anything, thus you don't need a response.
+This is also called _"fire and forget"_, and it's really useful when you just want to communicate or inform that "something happened".
+You're not requesting or asking for anything, thus you don't need a response.
 Examples of this are:

 * A user just signed up.
 * You have a new follower.